grantcarthew/node-scalable-blob-store/README.md

 ## History

+-   v1.0.1: Last release of v1.
+Work on v2.0.0 to support cuid.
 -   v1.0.0: Minor delint and README updates.
 Bump to v1.0 for future changes.
 -   v0.4.1: Fix reference error.
 -   v0.4.0: Changed read and write to createReadStream and createWriteStream.